 Technology is drastically changing the business world as e-commerce offers endless opportunities for entrepreneurs with quick, easy and inexpensive ways to create an online business.
 However, a well thought out business plan is still crucial to have a lasting and profitable company.
 This article, How to create an online store: 10 Steps to write your business plan, covers everything you need to plan, strategize and ultimately start a successful e-commerce business.

 A business plan is vital to succeed in this lucrative market.
 Even if you aren’t planning to share it with other professionals, it’ll force you to ask yourself the right questions to help you cut your losses and stay focused on your goals.
 Here are the important aspects of a business plan:

 1. Executive Summary – This may be the toughest part of writing a business plan, you may want to outline it and then finalize it after you’re finished with everything else.
 It should include your company’s objectives, mission and keys to success.

 2. Company Summary – Here is where you’ll give share important details about your company.
 Make sure to include an overview of all the requirements to start your business as well as goals, target demographic and competitive advantages.

 3. Products – This is where it starts to get fun.
 Outline all of your products, your inventory and packaging.
 You’ll also want to start thinking long term: What products will I add to my inventory?
 Am I manufacturing my products or buying them wholesale?
-What brands will I sell?
+What brands will I sell online?
 Take a look at my blog post on products to sell online.